-Portugal has some of the most breathtaking beaches in the world.
-With more than 1,056 miles (1,700km) of coastline, it's the perfect place to travel for sunshine, a swim, surfing or simply exploring coastal towns.
+Portugal has some of the best beaches in Europe.
+With more than 1,056 miles (1,700km) of coastline, it's the perfect place to travel for sunshine, swimming, surfing or simply exploring coastal towns.

-Given Portugal's vast expanse of coastline, the risk of drowning is a possibility, and each year there are deaths in the beautiful waters off the coast of Portugal.
+Given Portugal's long coastline, the risk of drowning is a possibility, and each year there are deaths in the beautiful waters off Portugal.

 One of the biggest causes of beach drowning is a rip, a dangerous current that cycles water back into the ocean and often pulls unsuspecting swimmers along with it.
 Rips are particularly dangerous because they can't be seen and are extremely strong.